mojothemonkey2/TCL_Guide/README.md

 * R51MT05 = Realtek RTD2851M + Google TV.

 You must stick with a firmware that uses the same platform, as this must match the hardware chipset of the TV. \
-Different TXX variants can be for different regions, or models.
+Different TXX variants can be for different regions, or tv models.
-(or potentially for different Android versions, though the variants I've seen have all been Android 11).

 If you stick with the same firmware type, you can use an OTA update. \
 If you want to switch to a different variant, eg R51MT02 > R51MT05 (Android TV > Google TV), you must use an IMG update. \